lukaszpaczos/sails-datatable/README.md

 # sails-datatable

-This module is a Waterline/Sails adapter to use with jQuery datatable.
+This module is a Waterline/Sails adapter to use with jQuery datatable (tested on 1.10.4).
 I implement only basic things.

 ### Installation